oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The following non-normative example shows an SD-JWT-KB as it would be sent from the Holder to the Verifier.
-Note that it consists of six `~`-separated parts, with the Issuer-signed JWT as shown above in the beginning, four Disclosures (for the claims `given_name`, `family_name`, `address`, and `nationalities`) in the middle, and the Key Binding JWT as the last element.
+Note that it consists of six tilde-separated parts, with the Issuer-signed JWT as shown above in the beginning, four Disclosures (for the claims `given_name`, `family_name`, `address`, and `nationalities`) in the middle, and the Key Binding JWT as the last element.